gerstner-hub/xwmfs/README.md

 FUTURE DIRECTIONS
 =================

-The feature set I initially intended for xwmfs is roughly the following:

-- high stability in all situations
-- coverage of all major and popular window managers, if necessary using a set of proprietary adaptions to the code
-- lots of more contextual information in the file system like:
-	* position and size of windows
+Some features that might still be worth implementing:

 * visibility status of windows (raised/lowered)
-	* possibility to resize, move, lower/raise windows and influence other properties of them
+* actively lower/raise windows
-	* possibility to get and change names of virtual desktops as applicable
+* possibility to change names of virtual desktops as applicable